Codekmt/CrochetBlog/README.md

 # CrochetBlog
-Blog for chrochet enthusiasts that want to share experiences and ideas.
+Blog for chrochet enthusiasts that want to share experiences and ideas With an user authentication system.